V.A.M. bits and bytes – Our history

 2016 – In January, Ken Riley has started doing onsite service for us.
 Ken’s a great guy with the skills to pay the bills and he’s looking forward to helping out our onsite business and residential clients.

 As of Feb 2nd, VAM Computers has been around for 20 years!
 Where did the heck did that time go?
 It seems like just yesterday we were hanging the sign on the door in Alex’s back yard shed.
 So many memories and so many great people.

 Once again, we’ve won the Orangeville Banner Reader’s Choice award for best computer store in the area.
 A huge thanks to everyone who voted for us.
 Your support means everything to us.

 10December – Better late than never, we had our 20th anniversary celebration at the store.
 The Mayor dropped by, presented a plaque and hung around for the day.
 (He was actually by twice as he arrived a few hours early.
 Love that enthusiasm!)
 Lots of other friends, clients and former staff dropped by to have cake, coffee, check out our museum and share stories.
 Amanda’s Country Bakery provided the amazing cake and Xan from Cosmos Art Company did decorating, photography and treats.
 Afterwards we held a staff/former staff dinner with more stories and laughter.

-2017 -January: Ken Riley has started working in the shop as well as doing onsite.
-We’re lucky to have him.
+2017 -January: Ken Riley has joined the VAM team for in-shop and onsite service and we’re lucky to have him!
 In February we got out of the web hosting business after 12 years.
 Unfortunately, given changing nature of the business and the size of some of the companies getting into hosting, it’s no longer a viable part of our business.
 Thanks to everyone who voted for us in the Dufferin Reader’s choice award as we again won first place in Computer Repair and Service.
 In the fall, Carlos Pennant joined the team for his co-op placement term.